alabou/NMOS-MatroxOnly/NMOS With H.264.md

 Informative note: When an H.264 stream is directly associated with a Receiver, the Receiver has `format` set to `urn:x-nmos:format:video` and `media_types` of the `caps` attribute contains `video/H264`.
 When an H.264 stream is part of a multiplexed stream and is indirectly associated with a Receiver, the Receiver has `format` set to `urn:x-nmos:format:mux`, `media_types` of the `caps` attribute does not contains `video/H264` and `constraint_sets` of the `caps` attribute contains `video/H264`.

-Informative note: In the following text the word "stream" is used to indicate either an H.264 stream or an H.264 sub-stream depending on the direct verus indiret asssociation with the Receiver.
+Informative note: In the following text the word "stream" is used to indicate either an H.264 stream or an H.264 sub-stream depending on the direct versus indirect association with the Receiver.

 For a Receiver directly associated with an H.264 stream, the Receiver resource MUST indicate `urn:x-nmos:format:video` for the `format` attribute and MUST list `video/H264` in the `media_types` array within the `caps` object.
 This has been permitted since IS-04 v1.1.